lddweb/ldd-directory-lite/README.txt

 == Upgrade Notice ==

-= 0.8.4-beta =
+= 0.8.5-beta =
-Fixes a major issue with the submission process, and other minor updates.
+Added new features, fixed a major issue with the submission process, and other minor updates.

 == Changelog ==

+= 0.8.5-beta =

+* Added multiple categories section support for front-end users.
+* Added an admin notice if wrong/same post types are used.
+* Updated google maps for auto fetching locations based on user provided address.
+* Added default sorting options in admin panel.
+* Added sorting support using shortcodes.
+* Added new fields for company listings.
+* Fixed few bugs.

 = 0.8.4-beta =